What Does God Look Like According to the Bible?

 John 4:24 tells us that “God is Spirit” (NKJV), which means He’s not confined to the same physical limitations we are.1 He can take different forms, and most characteristics of His appearance may very well be far beyond our understanding.

-But the Bible does give us insight about what God is like in many other ways.
+But the Bible does give us insight into what God is like in many other ways.
 And some of these details involve physical attributes, even though they’re mostly symbolic.

 So, more than knowing what He looks like, God wants us to know who He is.